 A high fibre diet — sourced from fresh fruit and vegetables, rather than inflammation causing wheat and grain based cereals — will also help your digestive system.
 Wind and gas often increases in pregnancy.

-10 Weeks Pregnant – Your Baby
+Your Baby – 10 Weeks Pregnant

 The nervous system is starting to develop along with the large muscles and the digestive system.